Sparvnastet/sparvnastet_pelican/README.md

 ### Publishing to sparvnastet.org

+#### Important first step.
 The page is served on sparvnastet.github.io.
-To get new content served from there first you need to push the changes to the ``gh-pages`` branch.
+Since the page is served as an organisation-page and not a project-page the master branch is the one that's getting served on pages.github.io Start with adding that other repository to your git config

+    git remote add githubpages git@github.com:Sparvnastet/sparvnastet.github.io.git

+Now you're all set.
 Run ``make github``.
 This will first run the ``publish`` command, then run the ``ghp-import`` script and add all changes to the ``gh-pages`` branch before pushing it to github.